Skip to main content Skip to navigation

 Astronomy and Astrophysics Group

 The Astronomy and Astrophysics group at Warwick is interested in a vast range of scales across the Universe: planetary systems, how they form, live and die; stars, stellar binaries and and the exotic physical processes that they allow us to explore; as well as the transient events which mark the end of stellar lifetimes and the galaxies stars inhabit across the Universe.
 The group started in September 2003 with the appointment of Prof Tom Marsh.
-We are both an observational and theoretical group, and we make use of a wide range of ground-based telescopes, such as ESO's Very Large Telescope (VLT)Link opens in a new window in Chile and the Isaac Newton GroupLink opens in a new window of telescopes (ING) in the Canary Islands, or the Atacama Large Millimetre Array (ALMA), as well as space telescopes such as NASA's ChandraLink opens in a new window and ESA's XMM-NewtonLink opens in a new window X-ray observatories and the Hubble Space TelescopeLink opens in a new window.
+We are both an observational, theoretical and computational group, and we make use of a wide range of ground-based telescopes, such as ESO's Very Large Telescope (VLT)Link opens in a new window in Chile and the Isaac Newton GroupLink opens in a new window of telescopes (ING) in the Canary Islands, or the Atacama Large Millimetre Array (ALMA), as well as space telescopes such as NASA's ChandraLink opens in a new window and ESA's XMM-NewtonLink opens in a new window X-ray observatories and the Hubble Space TelescopeLink opens in a new window.
 We are partners in the four large spectroscopic surveys (DESI, SDSS-V, WEAVE, and 4MOST).

 Many of the objects we study are dynamic and can change within minutes, seconds and even milli-seconds.
 We specialise in the high-speed data acquisition and analysis techniques needed to track them.
 Members of the group have contributed to the development and exploitation of the ULTRACAM high-speed photometer, the Wide Angle Search for PlanetsLink opens in a new window project (WASP), the Next Generation Transit SurveyLink opens in a new window (NGTS) and are actively hunting for the counterparts of GW transients with the Gravitational Wave Optical Transient Observer (GOTO) on La Palma.
-We are also heavily involved in the development of space missions including two of ESA's Exoplanet missions - PLATO (launch December 2026) and CHEOPS and the NASA mid-ex UVEX mission.
+We are also heavily involved in the development of space missions including two of ESA's Exoplanet missions - PLATO (launch December 2026) and CHEOPS and the NASA mid-ex UVEX mission

 News